 The Company has been exploring for gold in Latin America for over a decade and has assembled interests in a portfolio of promising gold projects throughout that region.
 In Guatemala, the Company is exploring its 100% owned concessions, while Kappes Cassiday and Associates ("KCA") is developing a high grade gold mine on the Company's Tambor project under a joint venture/earn-in agreement.
+In Nicaragua, following the sale of its Trebol and El Pavon projects to B2Gold ("B2Gold"), the Company is exploring 2 gold projects under joint venture with B2Gold.
+In 2011, the Company completed an extensive exploration program on its properties in the Yukon Territory, and by year end had completed the spin-out of its interests in northern Canada.
 The Company has also applied for several land use permits on highly prospective geothermal ground in Guatemala.
-In Nicaragua, B2Gold Corp. ("B2Gold") has been exploring the Company's extensive land holdings and investigating early gold production opportunities at the Pavon project.
-In 2011, the Company completed an extensive exploration program on its properties in the Yukon Territory, and by year end had completed the spin-out of its northern Canada interests.